chuckcoughlin/bert/docs/testplan.md

 arbitrary, but must be spelled in the same way as the Android text-to-speech processor.
 Sample syntax:
 ```
-  define salute from saluting
+  define salute as a series of saluting poses
-  use saluting poses to define salute
 ```
 As before some requests are designed for direct tablet interaction and return a JSON string
 ```